 As someone who has been blogging about child abuse and mental health for years, that got me thinking.
 Sure, between my writing here, and the stuff we share on the News and Reviews blog, there is a ton of information being shared out, and I think it provides support and encouragement for those who are dealing with those things in their own lives.
 That’s what I set out to do, and it’s something I hope to always be able to do!

 On the other hand, there are a lot of people out there who do not understand mental illness or child abuse.
-I’d like to be able to reach those folks, but I know that people without a vested interest in child abuse, for example, are going to go looking for a site about child abuse survivors.
+I’d like to be able to reach those folks, but I know that people without a vested interest in child abuse, for example, are not going to go looking for a site about child abuse survivors.

 That’s where you come in.
 If you’re seeing this, then you are probably one of the folks who already has a decent grasp on the truth about abuse survivors.
 But you might know a bunch of people who aren’t.